abu-sufian015/Retailer-revenue-analysis/README.md

 # Retailer-revenue-analysis
-## A simple practice business analysis project using tool like power-query and statistics.
+A simple practice business analysis project using tools like power-query and statistics.

 ### Steps Performed